mscalindt/shell-glossary/README.md

 * Manpage of `shell-glossary`.
   * Provide manpage equivalents of the function documentation headers.
 * Makefile to build src/ into a `shell-glossary` file.

+## Releases

+Source code releases follow the `YYYYMMDD` format.

+To list the available releases, check out the available tags or use `git tag`.

 For updates on recent changes, see the [NEWS](NEWS) file.